-There happens from time to time that you’ll want to know if someone has “clicked the link” that you’ve shared.
-Say, for example, you have concern that “a scammer” is up to no good, and you’d like to know where that scammer is.
-This article is going to show you some tools.
+There are times that you’ll want to know if someone has “clicked the link” that you’ve shared.
+Say, for example, you have interest that “a scammer” is up to no good, and you’d like to know where that scammer is.
+This article is going to show you some tools available for click tracking.

 In comes: Link trackers!